InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 Why do contributors join and stick around in a community?
 Some do because they subscribe to the purpose or the mission of the community.
 It is the TCs job to clearly articulate and promote this purpose.
-In my experience, the importance of this is often not recognized.
-If I could go back in time, the one thing I would personally do differently as a TC is to spend more time on marketing the community and its purpose inside my company.
+The importance of this is often not recognized - marketing a community and their products is truly essential.

 Another, more obvious reason for people to stick around is that they enjoy working with other members of the community, including the TCs.
 In my